The TikTok ban was just passed by the House. Here's what could happen next.

 Rivals such as Meta could benefit from the bill if it becomes a law, Ives noted.

-Wedbush estimates that roughly 60% of TikTok users would shift to Meta's Instagram and Facebook if TikTok went dark in the U.S. Google would also beneti, he added.
+Wedbush estimates that roughly 60% of TikTok users would shift to Meta's Instagram and Facebook if TikTok went dark in the U.S. Google would also benefit, he added.